hg1722/fashionista/README.md

 ### Conditional GAN *Rahul*

 Generative Adversarial Networks (GAN) are a popular deep learning architecture for training deep generative models.
 In traditional GANs, there is a discriminator network and a generator network.
 The generator is responsible for generating new samples that are ideally indistinguishable from real samples in the dataset.
 The discriminator is responsible for distinguishing between real samples and samples created by the generator.
 The discriminator and generator are trained at the same time in . an adversarial manner: improvements to the discriminator will hurt the performance of the generator and vice versa.
+One dra

 ### Conditional VAE *Rahul*